GooeyG/CarsProject/README.md

 * Search functionality to make the database easier to navigate.
 * A reserved IP for the Jenkins VM to avoid having to keep updating the webhook.

-## Getting familiar with Jenkins and Docker
+## Getting familiar with Jenkins and Docker - Changes I made along the way

+This section is to document changes in how I handled the pipeline.

 As I'm completely new to tech I wanted to experiment with jenkins, starting with simple things.